States with weaker gun laws have higher rates of firearm related homicides and suicides, study finds

 The research team then weighed the list of gun safety policies based on their efficacy, ranked each state on its implementation of those policies and compared that score with the rates of gun deaths in each state, he said.

-The analysis, first reported by CNN, put California at the top of the list for gun law strength -- a composite score of 84.5 out of 100, with one of the lowest rates of gun deaths per 100,000 residents, at 8.5 out of 30 and below the national average of 13.6.
+The analysis, first reported by CNN, put California at the top of the list for gun law strength — a composite score of 84.5 out of 100, with a low rate of 8.5 gun deaths per 100,000 residents, and below the national average of 13.6.
 Hawaii has the lowest rate of gun deaths in the country with the second strongest gun law score.
 It also has the lowest rate of gun ownership, with firearms in 9% of households, the data shows.

 CNN has reached out to the National Rifle Association (NRA) to comment on the research, but it declined to do so before seeing the data.

-Mississippi has the weakest gun laws with a score of 3 out of 100 and has the highest rate of gun deaths per 100,000 residents -- 28.6 out of 30, the research shows.
+Mississippi has the weakest gun laws with a score of 3 out of 100 and has a rate of 28.6 gun deaths per 100,000 residents — the highest of all states, the research shows.

 Massachusetts has adopted 37 of the 50 policies and has the second-lowest rate of gun deaths, while Missouri has only eight of the gun safety policies and the fourth highest rate of gun deaths in the US.
 Louisiana and Wyoming are among the top five states with the highest gun deaths and the weakest gun safety laws.